stachenov/quazip/QuaZip-1.x-migration.md

 qmake or CMake.
 CMake users get the easy modern CMake way (`find_package(QuaZip-Qt5)`, `target_link_libraries(...
-QuaZip::QuaZip)`) of using QuaZip, and includes can be either in the `#include <quazipfile.h>` or in the `#include <quazip/quazipfile.h>` style, as both include paths are added by default.
+QuaZip::QuaZip)`) of using QuaZip, and includes can be either in the `#include <quazipfile.h>` or in the `#include <quazip/quazipfile.h>` style (which some qmake users used), as both `include/QuaZip-QtX-Y` and `include/QuaZip-QtX-Y/quazip` include paths are added by default.
+This ensures source compatibility between 0.x and 1.x without any annoying search-and-replace.

 **The intended use**